NatrezC/NatrezC_Connect4/README.md

 ### Concept:
 Connect 4 is a two player game that you play to get 4 in a row.
 Player 1 goes first.
 After goes player2.
 The two players alternate until one player gets 4 pieces in a row going straight across, in a column, or even diagonally.

+### Instructions:
+Player 1 also with the red chip goes first.

 ### Technologies Used:
 HTML
 CSS